fletcher/text-parser-template/README.md

 ## License ##

-The `c-template` project is released under the MIT License.
+The `parser-template-text` project is released under the MIT License.

 GLibFacade.c and GLibFacade.h are from the MultiMarkdown v4 project: